tsolomko/SWCompression/Tests/Results.md

 ## Changelog

-__September 2021.__ The results are now listed in terms of speed (e.g. MB/s); the benchmarks for Deflate, BZip2 compression and
+__October 2021.__ Added uncertainties for the results where they were missing; added LZ4 compression and decompression sections; compression results now also list compression ratio in brackets.

-TAR container creation have been added; all previous results have been removed since newer hardware is now used; added results for the `-Ounchecked` compiler option; the macOS version is now listed for results.
+__September 2021.__ The results are now listed in terms of speed (e.g. MB/s); the benchmarks for Deflate, BZip2 compression and TAR container creation have been added; all previous results have been removed since newer hardware is now used; added results for the `-Ounchecked` compiler option; the macOS version is now listed for results.

 __April 2018.__ The first (zeroth, actually) iteration is now excluded from averages calculation since this iteration has abnormally longer execution time than any of the following iterations.
 This exclusion led not only to (artificially)